Tana Atchley Culbertson - Director Of Network Coordination

 Tana joined the Network after nearly two decades working in youth education and career development in higher education and Tribal settings.
 In these roles, she used a multicultural lens to develop programs that served diverse youth more effectively.
 She also forged strong connections with Northwest Tribes, educational institutions, nonprofits and communities.

 Tana has a journalism degree from the University of Oregon and pursued graduate studies in college student services and administration at the Oregon State University College of Education.
-She serves on the board of OPAL Environmental Justice Oregon and the University of Oregon Alumni Association.
-She also volunteers with the Oregon Community Foundation and is a former member of the Oregon Indian Education Association’s executive board.
+She also volunteers with the Oregon Community Foundation and is a former member of the Oregon Indian Education Association’s executive board, OPAL Environmental Justice Oregon and the University of Oregon Alumni Association.

 An enrolled citizen of the Klamath Tribes who is of Modoc, Paiute and Karuk descent, Tana’s personal and cultural connections to rivers run deep.
 Growing up along the Sprague River in Southern Oregon, witnessing the effects of the degradation in her home watershed motivated Tana to dedicate herself to addressing the environmental harm that afflicts our watersheds and the people who depend upon them.